Ultimate-Uno/rules/README.md

 (DRAW TO MATCH) - If you do not have a card to play or choose to draw, you must keep drawing until you draw a card you can play.
 When you draw a card you can play, you may choose to play the card or keep it.
 Normally you would want to play it, it's better to have 26 cards than 27.

 # Going out
 Before playing your next to last card, you must say "UNO".
-If someone catches on that you did not say "UNO", then you must pick 4 cards as a penalty.
+If someone catches on that you did not say "UNO", then you must draw 4 cards as a penalty.
 You can only get caught after you play your second to last card and before the next player's turn.
 Once a player plays their last card, the hand is over and they win.